bdunbar/obup/README.md

 ## Warranty/Support
 These scripts come **AS-IS**.
 I don't mind answering questions or taking suggestions but I'm just sharing the scripts I use and not releasing a product.

-## Thanks
+## Thanks or Suggestions
 Did you find any of this useful?
+Do you have a better way?
 Tell me so.
 I'm @serp and @obmod in the OpenBazaar network.